dalenewman/Transformalize/README.md

 </pre>

 Note that the query isn't dealing with joins or parsing dates.
-This is because we de-normalized it and pre-calculated some useful fields.
-The NorthWind data in the SQLite database is flat and easy to consume.
+This is because we de-normalized it and pre-calculated useful fields.

 ## Post De-Normalization